 Lines 8 and 9: He sets the IFS to '/' this means that instead of using a space, the '/' will be used, this

-program called 'bin' in the home directory (which is now in the PATH) when /usr/local/date is executed
+means that the program instead of calling '/bin/date' will call 'bin date', because he has placed aprogram called 'bin' in the home directory (which is now in the PATH) when /usr/local/date is executed

 it will execute /home/nick/bin with the permissions of /usr/local/date - which means the